JordyAraujo/JordyAraujo/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.

-- 🎓 &nbsp; Studying Information Technology at Federal University of Rio Grande do Norte, Brazil and coding stuffs.
+- 🎓 &nbsp; Studying Information Technology at Federal University of Rio Grande do Norte, Brazil and coding stuff.

 - 🌱 &nbsp; Learning about Systems Design and Software Engineering.